 But those unheard are sweeter.

 Answer: We do hear beautiful sounds.
-For instance, when a guitarist plays a guitar, when a cuckoo sings, when the rain drops fall on the ground, when a soft breeze flows, etc.
+For instance, when a guitarist plays the guitar, when a cuckoo sings, when the raindrops fall on the ground, when a soft breeze flows, etc.

 “Heard melodies are sweet,